free-drones/rise_drones/doc/source/SkarApp_API.rst

 .. index:: SkarApp, Communication

-TYRApp extends the drone application library to support the TYRAmote, :ref:`appapi`.
+SkarApp extends the drone application library to support the Skaramote, :ref:`appapi`.
 The extended API is described in this chapter.

 .. index:: SkarApp: Ctrl-link API